Mikhus/domurl/README.md

-# domurl 2.0 (former jsurl)
+# domurl 2.1 (former jsurl)

-Lightweight URL manipulation with JavaScript.
+Lightweight URL manipulation with JavaScript for both DOM and server JavaScript.

-**NOTE: This is major version release which changes API in comparison to version 1.x**

-API Changes:

- - Url.query.clear() is moved to Url.clearQuery()
- - Url.query.count() is moved to Url.queryLength()
- - Url.query.isEmpty() is moved to Url.isEmptyQuery()

 ## Goal